beauchamplab/rave/alternative_installation.md

 install.packages('devtools')
 devtools::install_github('beauchamplab/rave')

 # this step will grab other packages needed by RAVE.
-If asked to compile packages from source, you can safely so no
+If asked to compile packages from source, you can say no
 rave::check_dependencies()

 # this step ensures all available RAVE modules are accessible